Lab Director

 Dr. Renée El-Gabalawy

-Dr. El-Gabalawy is an Associate Professor in the Departments of Clinical Health Psychology and Anesthesiology, Perioperative and Pain Medicine in the Max Rady College of Medicine at the University of Manitoba (UM).
+Dr. Renée El-Gabalawy is an Associate Professor in the Departments of Clinical Health Psychology and Anesthesiology, Perioperative and Pain Medicine in the Max Rady College of Medicine at the University of Manitoba (UM).
 She also holds adjunct appointments in the Departments of Psychiatry and Psychology (Fort Garry), and is an Adjunct Scientist at CancerCare Manitoba.
-As a Vanier Scholar, she received her PhD in Clinical Psychology from UM in 2015.
-She also completed a predoctoral research fellowship supported by a CIHR Michael Smith Foreign Study Supplement at Yale University in 2013.
-Before joining the faculty at UM, Dr. El-Gabalawy completed her Clinical Psychology residency at the Medical University of South Carolina (Charleston Consortium) with a behavioural medicine and civilian trauma clinical emphasis.
+She is currently the Director of Research in the Department of Clinical Health Psychology.
+As a Clinical Psychologist with Shared Health, she leads the Medical Trauma and Adverse Health Events service in the Medical Psychology division.

 Lab Members